nicolasventer/WebpackPreactTemplate/README.md

 # Preact Project Template

 This is a template for a Preact project.
-It can either be used as a standalone client or as a client for a server.
+It allows the client either to be standalone or to be a client for a server.

 ## Features